 - Descriptions/instructions for the core writing projects (instructions for low stakes writing tasks are also appreciated)

-When reviewing a course application, WAC Committee members will use this evaluation sheet.
+When reviewing a course application, WAC Committee members will use this evaluation rubric.
 In general, however, members expect to see that the basic course criteria are satisfied.
 Additionally, members are particularly interested to see how the WI learning outcomes are supported by the instruction and assessed through the writing assignments.
 Some basic questions that members typically ask when reviewing a course include:

 - What are the learning outcomes?